-BLS notes that job opportunities for sonographers should increase by 46% during the time period of 2012-2022, which is considerably faster than average.
+BLS notes that job opportunities for sonographers should increase by 19% during the time period of 2018-2028, which is considerably faster than average.
 Hospitals are the main employer for sonographers, but jobs are expected to grow in doctors' offices and diagnostic laboratories.
-The median annual wage for diagnostic medical sonographers was $66,410 in May 2013.
+The median annual salary for diagnostic medical sonographers was $72,510 in May 2018.

 The field of medical sonography is growing quickly, suggesting many job opportunities in the next ten years.
 Increasingly, doctors and hospitals look for registered sonographers who have completed formal higher education programs.
 Education includes instruction on how to use ultrasound technology as well as patient care, anatomy, and medical terminology.